 We already talked about how low employee engagement leads to problems within the company.
-Always make sure you’re checking your attention rates and look for ways you can improve them.
+Ensure you’re checking your attention rates and looking for ways to improve them.

-To measure them, you should be tracking your company turnover, open rates, and click-through rates.
+To measure them, you should track your company turnover, open rates and click-through rates.
 This way, you’ll be able to calculate your attention (and retention) rates.
 Get a spreadsheet and update it with your most up-to-date information from the HR department.

-This stat shows you how well informed your employees are about important company announcements.
-A low open rate shows you that people don’t pay attention to what you’re sending them.
-Plus, it means that your subject lines are clearly not working.
+Measuring your open rates shows how well informed your employees are about important company announcements.
+A low open rate indicates that people ignore what you’re sending them.
+Plus, it means your subject lines are not working.

 The link clicks will show you how well you engage your audience.
-A low click-through rate should tell you that the content you’re sending is not relevant.
-This means that you should change it up by identifying other audience preferences.
+A low click-through rate should tell you the content you’re sending is irrelevant.
+This means you should change it up by identifying other audience preferences.

 - Used Devices

-In today’s digital workplace, almost everyone checks their e-mail on their phones.
-You should keep tabs on which devices your employees are most likely to consume content.
+In today’s digital workplace, almost everyone checks their email on their phones.
+You should keep tabs on which devices your employees use to consume content.

-It’s very easy to measure link clicks, location, and which devices your employees use, regardless if you’re using Gmail, Outlook, or Webmail.
+It’s straightforward to measure link clicks, location and which devices your employees use, regardless of if you’re using Gmail, Outlook or Webmail.

 If you haven’t used surveys yet, you’re missing out.
-They are the best way to get an understanding of what engages your employees when it comes to internal communications.
+They are the best way to understand what engages your employees when it comes to internal communications.

-If you start collecting all this data, you’ll learn what content to create and how to better engage your employees.
-By tracking what content works best for any given situation, you’ll be able to segment your internal e-mails and increase engagement levels.
+After collecting all this data, you’ll learn what content to create and how to engage your employees better.
+By tracking what content works best for any given situation, you can create different audience segments for your internal emails and tailor your content to them.

-Your plan should be more than a yearly record of tactics and messages.
-It should also help you establish priorities, keep everyone in the company updated at all times, and define your company culture.
+- Your internal communication plan should be more than a yearly record of tactics and messages.
+It should also establish priorities, keep everyone in the company updated at all times and define your company culture.

-In addition, you should always keep in touch and book meetings with your fellow execs.
-This will help you stay on top of every situation and understand how your company is adapting to changes.
+- You should always keep in touch and book meetings with your fellow leadership team.
+This will help you stay on top of every situation and understand how your company adapts to changes.

-You also need to make sure your senior executives are aware of what you’re working on and vice versa.
+- You need to ensure your senior executives know what you’re working on and vice versa.

-Ensure that your work is visible to your entire team.
-You want to be aware of what your execs are doing, in the same way that the rest of your team also desires transparency.
+- Ensure your work is visible to your entire team.
+You want to be aware of what your colleagues are doing in the same way that the rest of your team desires transparency.

-Commit to revisiting your plan regularly, even weekly.
-You’ll be able to check your progress, make adjustments, and ensure that you’re on the right track to hit your objectives.
+- Commit to revisiting your plan regularly, even weekly.
+You’ll be able to check your progress, make adjustments and ensure you’re on the right track to hit your objectives.

-You should adopt project management tools that enable you to keep track of your company’s progress.
-There are a ton of amazing internal communication tools you can look at, starting with Workvivo.
+- You should adopt project management tools to keep track of your company’s progress.
+There are lots of amazing internal communication tools you can look at, starting with Workvivo.